 Other bird owners (with pet, show or racing birds) also need to practice good biosecurity.
 See the bird biosecurity page for simple tips on preventing avian influenza and other diseases in your birds.

-Importantly, if your birds are showing signs of disease or you see large numbers of dead birds, report it to the Emergency Animal Disease Watch Hotline on 1800 675 888.
+Importantly, if your birds are showing signs of disease or you see large numbers of dead birds, report it to the Emergency Animal Disease Hotline on 1800 675 888.